digipres/workbench/src/dataflows/bfi-na.md

 space
 combine data@nas,uid@nas data_uid@nas "Rename\nusing UID"@N [0,0]
 """
-The root folder of the digital media is renamed using the unique identifier from the CID.
+The digital media is renamed using the unique identifier from the CID.
 Note that all original file and folder names will be recorded in the CID.
 """
 space
 transform data_uid@nas pp@nas "QC &\nValidation\n(& Wrapping)"@S